 The proper way to install the product

-Going into more detail on the first point, there are two ways to install Creator NXT 8, but only one correct way.
+Going into more detail on the first point, there are two ways to install Creator NXT, but only one correct way.
 The correct way is by installing the product using what is called the “stub installer”.

 The stub installer looks like this:

-If you used the setup.exe file to install NXT 8, although it would install the software, that method would not get you through the registration process and would therefore not create the afore mentioned userData.json file, and you thus end up with an error 1011.
-So, to avoid the error, you need to install (or reinstall) the product using the stub installer.
+If you used the setup.exe file to install Creator NXT, although it would still fully install, the product does not get associated with your computer (via the product registration routine), and you thus end up with the 1011 error.
+So, to avoid this, you need to install (or reinstall) the product using the stub installer.